Our COVID-19 Response

 - Hourly practices have been put in place during peak business hours for sanitizing public areas, the elevator, and any other commonly-touched surfaces.

-- Staff are required to wear face masks in public places.
+- Staff who are not vaccinated are required to wear face masks in public places.

-- Guests are required by the City of Seward to wear face masks in public buildings, including our check-in area and all hotel public spaces.
+- Guests are asked to wear face masks in public buildings, including our check-in area and all hotel public spaces.

 - Hand sanitizer is available throughout the hotel for the use of our guests.
-Disinfectant wipes are also available to guests.
+Disinfectant wipes are also available to guests at the front desk.

 - Guest rooms are thoroughly cleaned with a CDC-approved disinfectant cleaner and linens are laundered at high temperature for added sanitation.